 Women peacemakers born today

-- 1952 Eveline Herfkens born The Hague, Netherlands.
-UN Undersecretary for Millenium Goals, 2002; recipient of first International Commitment to Development Award, 2003.
+1952 Eveline Herfkens born The Hague, Netherlands.
+UN Undersecretary for Millennium Goals, 2002; recipient of first International Commitment to Development Award, 2003.

 Women's peacemaking on this day

 - Feast Day of St. Marciana (d.
 303 Caesarea, Mauritania) who resisted rape by gladiators, and converted one of her attackers.

 - 1982 Women chained themselves to the gates of a Mormon Temple in Kensington, MD in nonviolent protest.